College of Science and Health

 CLI 465 Cr.2

-Course provides an in depth study of the major groups of pathogenic bacteria, fungi, parasites, and viruses and their relationship to human disease.
+This course provides an in depth study of the major groups of pathogenic bacteria, fungi, parasites, and viruses and their relationship to human disease.
 Topics include clinical signs and symptoms of these diseases, proper method of collecting, transporting, and processing appropriate clinical specimens, modes of transmission, and state-of-the-art laboratory methods used for the identification of these pathogens and diagnosis of the diseases they cause.
 Principles of theory will be applied in rotation.
 Rotation provides students with opportunities to process a variety of patient specimens and gain experience with a wide variety of state-of-the-art procedures and equipment for the isolation and identification of pathogenic bacteria, fungi, protozoa, helminths, and viruses.
 Molecular diagnostic procedures will also be employed.
 Eight-week rotation.
-Prerequisite: CLI 440; admission to Clinical Lab Science Program; acceptance into a hospital NAACLS accredited clinical lab science program.
+This course is taught largely at an undergraduate level.
+Graduate students will have additional course requirements/expectations.
+Prerequisite: CLI 440; admission to Clinical Lab Science Program; acceptance into a NAACLS accredited clinical lab science program.
 Offered Spring.

 Laboratory Management and Education

 A course designed to introduce senior students to skills and knowledge required to manage a clinical laboratory and educate future clinical laboratory scientists.
 Students will participate with lab managers in activities such as ordering supplies, quality control, quality management and quality improvement.
 They will be introduced to human resource management, financial management, scheduling issues, instrument selection for profitability and the processes involved in preparing for laboratory inspections and maintaining JCAHO and CAP laboratory accreditation.
-Prerequisite: admission to Clinical Lab Science Program; acceptance to a hospital NAACLS accredited internship site.
+This course is taught largely at an undergraduate level.
+Graduate students will have additional course requirements/expectations.
+Prerequisite: admission to Clinical Lab Science Program; acceptance to a NAACLS accredited internship site.
 Offered Fall.

 CLI 495 Cr.1-3